twilio/twilio-client.js/PREFLIGHT.md

   "callSid": "CAa6a7a187a9cba2714d6fdccf472cc7b1",

   /**
+   * The quality of the call determined by different mos ranges.
+   */
+  "callQuality": "excellent",

+  /**
    * Network related time measurements which includes millisecond timestamps
    * and duration for each type of connection.
    */